XBigTK13X/Aigilas/README.md

 ## How to Build the Game##
 Prerequisites:

-* Oracle JDK 6
+* Oracle JDK 7
 * Maven 3

-Running '''script/create_package.sh''' from the project root  will generate a development snapshop archive.
-This contains the game and the launcher.
+Running '''script/prepare_package.sh''' from the project root  will generate a development snapshop. [conyay](http://www.github.com/XBigTK13X/conyay) is used to generate native launchers.

 ## Supported Platforms ##
 Windows 7, Mac OS X Lion+ and Ubuntu 12.04+